19hours/sg-statutes/Acts/Employment Act.md

 (j) the Commissioner shall keep a case book, in which he shall enter notes of the evidence taken and the decisions arrived at in each case heard before him and shall authenticate them by attaching his signature thereto, and the record in the case book shall be sufficient evidence of the giving of any decision, or of the making of any order, and of the terms thereof; and any person interested in a dispute, decision or order, shall be entitled to a copy of the record upon payment of the prescribed fee.

+[32/2008]

 (2) In hearing claims or conducting proceedings under this Part, the Commissioner —

-(a) shall not be bound to act in a formal manner or in accordance with the Evidence Act [Cap.
-97] but may inform himself on any matters in such manner as he thinks just; and
+(a) shall not be bound to act in a formal manner or in accordance with the Evidence Act (Cap.
+97) but may inform himself on any matters in such manner as he thinks just; and

 (b) shall act according to equity, good conscience and the merits of the case without regard to technicalities.